Jasonngyt/SOXS_Store/README.md

 ### Special Thanks to:

 **Code Institute**
-- The Html Fundamentals module, CSS Fundamentals module, Python Fundamentals module,Practical Python module and the Fullstack Frameworks module were used for guidance.
+- The HTML Fundamentals module, CSS Fundamentals module, Python Fundamentals module, Practical Python module and the Fullstack Frameworks module were used for guidance.

 **Our Lecturer, Mr Paul Chor and Teaching Assistant, John**

 - For all the Guidance and Help during lesson and tackling project issue.